 Customer support.
-Since the beginning of the Corona crisis and the restrictions imposed on economic activity, the Bank has prepared to support its customers in confronting the economic uncertainty and traversing the crisis (see in the Report for the second quarter of 2021 "Activity of the Group according to Principal Segments of Operation - Principal Quantitative Data and Main Developments").
+Since the beginning of the Corona crisis and the restrictions imposed on economic activity, the Bank has prepared to support its customers in confronting the economic uncertainty and traversing the crisis (see in the Report for the third quarter of 2021 "Activity of the Group according to Principal Segments of Operation - Principal Quantitative Data and Main Developments").

 Operation and business continuity.
 The branch layout and the supporting units of the Bank and of MDB operated in full capacity in the first half of 2021.
 On the background of the decline in the morbidity rates and the high rate of vaccinated employees, the Bank and MDB returned as from April 4, 2021, to a regular work routine at all locations of these banks.

 Reduced capital requirements and discontinuation of dividend distribution.
 On the background of the spreading of the Corona virus and with the aim of supporting the credit requirements of the customers during this period, the Bank's Board of Directors has decided to modify the Common Equity Tier 1 ratio to 8.9% (instead of the previous 9.9%), as permitted by the provisional Directive issued by the Supervisor of Banks.
-At the same time, the Bank's Board of Directors decided to discontinue, at this stage, the distribution of dividends by the Bank (for additional details, see "Capital and capital adequacy" in the Report for the second quarter of 2021).
-For details regarding the resolution of the Board of Directors dated August 15, 2021, see "Dividend distribution" in the Report for the second quarter of 2021.
+At the same time, the Bank's Board of Directors decided to discontinue, at this stage, the distribution of dividends by the Bank.
+On November 22, 2021, the Bank's Board of Directors decided to reestablish the goal of the Tier I capital ratio at the targeted range that had been in effect prior to the entry into effect of the Provisional Instruction.
+On the basis of the ICAAP and the SREP procedures as stated, the Board decided to reduce the said goal by 0.15%, fixing it at the rate of 9.75% (for additional details, see "Capital and capital adequacy" in the Report for the third quarter of 2021).
+On November 22, 2021, the Bank's Board of Directors decided, to make a dividend distribution at the rate of 20% of the profits of the third quarter of 2021, in an amount of approx. NIS 144.4 million (for additional details, see below "Dividend distribution" and Note 18 to the condensed financial statements in the Report for the third quarter of 2021).

 Expenses for credit losses.
-In the first half of 2021 credit loss expenses release in the amount of 557 million were recorded, compared with expenses of NIS 1,188 million in the corresponding period last year, an increase of 146.9%.
+In the first nine months of 2021 credit loss expenses release in the amount of 683 million were recorded, compared with expenses of NIS 1,518 million in the corresponding period last year, an increase of 145.0%.
 The significant decrease in morbidity and the lifting of the third lockdown led to the reopening of the trade and the economy as a whole, with greater economic activity being evident beginning toward the end of the first quarter.
+During the year, the subsiding fourth wave of the Corona pandemic, due to the population being inoculated with the third booster shot with no need for additional lockdowns, brought about a decline in the scope of unemployment and the reduction in Government deficit.
 These factors have had a positive impact on the position of businesses and borrowers, as well as on macroeconomic parameters.

-(See in the Report for the second quarter of 2021 "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").
+(See in the Report for the third quarter of 2021 "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").